 This lip-smacking sauce is one of my signature recipe, an experiment with Naga king chilly which turned out amazing.
 Just a few basic ingredients along with the hero “King Chilly” and this amazing sauce is ready to be dished out and fill your palate with flavour.

-So let’s get started with the recipe.
-If you are a king chilly fan please do try this recipe, I am sure you will love it and please don’t forget to share your feedback in the comments below how you like it.
+If you are a king chilly fan please do try this recipe, I am sure you will love it and please don’t forget to share your thoughts about the recipe.

 Preparation time : 5 mins